Stochastic Localization via Iterative Posterior Sampling: sampling algorithm

 In practice, we turn to the largely used \emph{Metropolis-Adjusted Langevin Algorithm} (MALA) \cite{roberts1996exponential} leveraging gradient-information of the target log-density.
 Nonetheless, to justify the use of MCMC here, sampling from $\mu_k$ has to be easier than the original problem of sampling from $\pi$.
 In particular, we establish in the next paragraph, conditions ensuring that $\mu_k$ is log-concave, implying a reasonable mixing time for MALA \cite{dwivedi2019log}.

 \paragraph{Main issue in posterior sampling.} To illustrate the main challenge in the sampling of $\mu_k$, we focus on a particular setting.
-In the same spirit as \citep[Theorem 1]{saremi2023chain}, we consider the following assumption on $\pi$. \begin{assumption}[Log-concavity outside a compact] There exist $R>0$ and $\tau>0$ such that $\pi$ is the convolution of $\mu$ and $\mathsf{N}(0,\tau^2\,\Idd)$, where $\mu$ is a distribution compactly supported on $\msb=\ball{\mathbf{m}_{\pi}}{R\sqrt{d}}$, \ie, $\mu(\rset^d \setminus \msb) = 0$. \end{assumption} This assumption can be equivalently formulated as follows: for any random vector $X \sim \pi$, we have $X= U + G$, where $\norm{U-\mathbf{m}_\pi}^2\leq dR^2$ holds almost surely and $G\sim \densityGaussian(0, \tau^2 \,\Idd)$ is independent of $U$.
-In this case, $d(R^2 + \tau^2)$ is an upper bound on $R_\pi^2$, defined as the scalar variance of $\pi$ in \Cref{subsec:guideline}.
+In the same spirit as \citep[Theorem 1]{saremi2023chain}, we consider the following assumption on $\pi$. \begin{assumption}[Log-concavity outside a compact] There exist $R>0$ and $\tau>0$ such that $\pi$ is the convolution of $\mu$ and $\mathsf{N}(0,\tau^2\,\Idd)$, where $\mu$ is a distribution whose scalar variance is bounded by $dR^2$, \ie, $\int_{\rset^d}\norm{x-\mathbf{m}_\pi}^2\rmd \mu(x) \leq dR^2$. \end{assumption} This assumption can be equivalently formulated as follows: for any random vector $X \sim \pi$, we have $X= U + G$, where $\mathbb{E}[\norm{U-\mathbf{m}_\pi}^2]\leq dR^2$ and $G\sim \densityGaussian(0, \tau^2 \,\Idd)$ is independent of $U$.
+In this setting, the scalar variance of $\pi$, defined in \Cref{subsec:guideline}, verifies $R_\pi^2= \mathbb{E}[\norm{U-\mathbf{m}_\pi}^2] + d\tau^2$; therefore, we have the upper bound $R_\pi^2 \leq d(R^2 + \tau^2)$.
 In particular, this setting includes non log-concave distributions such as Gaussian mixtures, see \Cref{app:gaussian_mixture} for more details.
 Under Assumption \Cref{ass:target}, we obtain the following result whose formal statement is given in \Cref{app:theory}. \begin{theorem} Assume \Cref{ass:target}.
 There exists $t_{\mathrm{q}} >0$ (explicit in \Cref{app:theory}), depending on $g,d,R$ and $\tau$ such that if $t_k > t_{\mathrm{q}}$, $\mu_k$ is strongly log-concave.
 In addition, $\mu_k$ is more log-concave as $k$ increases. \end{theorem} This result can be explained by the fact that, for large $t_k$, the Gaussian term dominates the target term in the posterior \eqref{eq:mu_k}, since $\sigma^2/g(t_k)^2 \approx 0$ - which intuitively ensures increasing log-concavity.
 On the other hand, if $t_k$ is close to 0, then $\mu_k$ is expected to be close to $\pi$, recalling that $q_0^\alpha=\pi$.
 In this case, for non log-concave target distributions satisfying \Cref{ass:target}, $\mu_k$ is non log-concave for small $t_k$.
 We illustrate this behaviour in \Cref{fig:fig1} for a bimodal Gaussian mixture: as depicted by the bottom row, the posterior distribution starts multi-modal (non log-concave) and eventually becomes unimodal (log-concave).

 Therefore, for a wide variety of target distributions, our MALA-based posterior sampling approach on the time interval $[t_0, T]$ will fail at the very first steps if $t_0$ is chosen too small.
 We now explain how to bypass this issue in $\SLIPS$.